Siena Scholarships (2025–2026)

 Is Siena test-optional and do they superscore?
 Yes — Siena is test-optional, and if you submit scores, they will superscore across test dates.

 Can awards stack?
-Siena generally applies your single highest institutional merit award; need-based aid and outside scholarships may still stack (subject to COA and packaging rules).
+Siena applies your highest institutional merit scholarship; need-based aid and outside scholarships can still be stacked up to the cost of attendance.

 🏆 Flagship (Competitive) Scholarships